beav/ceilometer_katello_dispatcher/README.md

  * on the VM: service openstack-ceilometer-collector restart
  * from the horizon dashboard, fire up an instance.
 Cirros works fine for this.
- * you should see output in /var/log/ceilometer/katello.log
+ * you should see katello-related output in /var/log/ceilometer/collector.log

 to install: python ./setup.py install; service openstack-ceilometer-collector restart

 to check for clean startup: grep katello /var/log/ceilometer/collector.log

-if /var/log/ceilometer/katello.log exists, that means the dispatcher loaded properly

 TODO
 ----

-log errors to katello.log instead of collector.log